anotidamaunga/anotidamaunga/README.md

 - 👋 Hi, I’m @anotidamaunga
 - 👀 I’m interested in game development, web development, robotics and Artificial Intelligence.
 - 🌱 I’m currently learning java and C#
-- 💞️ I’m looking to collaborate on game development and web development.
+- 💞️ I’m looking to collaborate on game development and app development.
 - 📫 How to reach me my IG is anotidamaunga
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Give me some time, still thinking.